mehulagg/gitlab/doc/operations/incident_management/alert_notifications.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# Alert notifications
+# Paging and notifications

-GitLab can react to alerts triggered from your applications.
+GitLab can react to triggered alerts and new incidents.
 When an alert is triggered in GitLab by [managed-Prometheus](../../user/project/integrations/prometheus.md#managed-prometheus-on-kubernetes) or triggered using an external source and received with an integration, it's important for a responder to be notified.